Get started

 It’s also possible to pass a text=some text parameter to the ping and ping_auth methods (in the query string).
 You should get the same text back in return, enclosed in a <input-text> tag.

 When submitting an authenticated request (using HTTP Basic) to the PhotoDeck API, a session cookie is sent back.
-Attach that session cookie in subsequent requests to avoid using HTTP Basic at each request and storing the user password.
+Attach that session cookie in subsequent requests.
+Do not use HTTP Basic at each request.

 6. Now, head over to the API documentation